 DITA elements have several attributes that support localization and translation.

 - Determines whether the element requires translation.
-A default value may be inferred from the element type.
-For example, <apiname> may be untranslated by default, whereas <p> may be translated by default.
+A default value can often be inferred from the element type.
+For example, apiname might be untranslated by default, whereas p might be translated by default.

 - Determines the direction in which the content should be rendered.